 The first thing to look for is consistency or inconsistencies in the messages and behavior.
 If the message is inconsistent, this provides cherry-picking arguments to support any action.
 If the behaviors are unpredictable, this often requires illogical justification.

-If it espouses love in one place but in another promotes hate and violence, this is a significant inconsistency.
+If it espouses love in one place but promotes hate and violence in another, this is a significant inconsistency.